s7nfo/blog/_posts/2025-04-23-low-overhead-ruby-tracing.markdown

 I’ve built what I think is a pretty neat Ruby tracing profiler.
 It captures four event streams: Ruby function calls, system calls, thread-state changes, and garbage-collection activity, while adding less than 30 ns of overhead per Ruby function call, low enough for continuous use in large-scale production systems.

 As far as I know, no other Ruby tracer offers this mix of signals at this cost.
-If you’re aware of one, please let me know and I’ll add a note here (and maybe remove a couple of adjectives from the title).
+If you’re aware of one, please let me know and I’ll add a note here (and remove a couple of adjectives from the title).

 I haven't open-sourced the code yet because it is very much in a proof-of-concept state and I'm busy with other projects.
 If you think it would be valuable to you, let me know.
 If I see enough interest I'll move it up my priority list.